ashn-dot-dev/sunder/README.md

 Sunder is a C-like systems programming language and compiler for x86-64 Linux.

 ## Dependencies
+Sunder tooling should build and run on any x86-64 Linux machine satifying the following dependencies:

 + POSIX-compatible `make`
 + Supported toolchain containing:
   + C99 compiler (POSIX `c99`, `clang`, `gcc`, etc.)